lemonnuggets/image-rename/README.md

 # image-rename
-  Recursively renames files in folders and subfolders in the format {yyyy-mm-dd hrs-min-sec}.extension Files without date-time info are left untouched.
+  Recursively renames files in folders and subfolders in the format {yyyy-mm-dd hrs-min-sec}.extension.

+  Files without date-time info are left untouched.

 # Prerequisites